A loan commitment letter or mortgage commitment letter is frequently an overlooked step in the process of buying a home.

 Why is a mortgage commitment letter important?

-While the real estate market overall can heat up and cool down over time, a property that checks all your boxes in a neighborhood you love is a rare find.
+Since the overall real estate market frequently changes over time, a property that checks all your boxes in a neighborhood you love is a rare find.

 But chances are, a home you’ve got your eye on has also caught the attention of other buyers.